amaad-michael/michaeltatum.xyz/content/about.md

 # tags: ["introduction", "cloud engineering", "linux", "security"]
 ---

-* I am a Cloud Linux Engineer based right outside the Austin metro area, adept at managing complex infrastructure.
+* I am a Cloud Linux Engineer adept at managing complex infrastructure.
 * I orchestrate servers across both Debian and RHEL distributions.
 * I audit and enhance system security using tools like Kali and BlackArch to ensure a robust security posture.
 * I focus on cloud platforms, system hardening, automation, and Infrastructure-as-Code, aimed at optimizing performance and reliability.